The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 Now, it’s time to start thinking about marketing and promotion.
 This is key to customer acquisition, both in the initial stages and as your business grows.

-As a new subscription business, there’s a lot to take into account before you launch, particularly when it comes to demonstrating sales intent and building an integrated business model.
+As a new business, there’s a lot to take into account before you launch, particularly when it comes to demonstrating sales intent and building an integrated subscription box business model.

 There are a few things to consider at this point: